SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/About_the_Catalog_module.md

 Catalog items can have multiple versions which are grouped by range.
 Ranges will be defined by the first 3 indicators of a version (e.g. **7.1.2**.33).

+> [!NOTE]
+> Ranges will only be displayed for Catalog items of type **Connector**.

 The Catalog Module will recommend certain versions based on the following conditions:

-- The latest version of a range that is tagged as the Main version. (visualized visualized in green)
+- The latest version of a range that is tagged as the Main version. (visualized in green)
 - The latest version of a range that is tagged with a custom tag. (visualized in gray)

 If the above conditions did not find any recommendations, the latest version of the highest active range will be recommended.